What are the Causes, Symptoms and Treatment for Itchy Feet?

 Frequently Asked Questions

-Why are my feet itchy but not rash?
+2. Why are my feet itchy but not rash?

 Dry skin is a common cause of itchy skin without any rash.
 In most cases, dry skin feels soft.
-This can result from environmental conditions, such as low humidity and hot or cold weather, and practices that can decrease skin moisture, such as bathing in hot water.
+It can result from environmental conditions, such as low humidity and hot or cold weather, and practices that can decrease skin moisture, such as bathing in hot water.

-Are itchy feet a sign of diabetes?
+3. Are itchy feet a sign of diabetes?

 Itchy feet, legs, or ankles is a common complaint in people with diabetes that can occur because of a period of too high blood sugar.
 The itching can range from annoying to severe.
 The itching can be relieved with treatment and can be eliminated if the underlying cause is treated.

-When should I see a doctor for itching on my feet?
+4. When should I see a doctor for itching on my feet?

 If the itching persists despite home remedies, worsens, or is accompanied by other symptoms like pain, swelling, redness, or discharge, it's advisable to consult a doctor.
 Persistent itching can be a sign of an underlying condition that requires medical attention.

-Is an athlete's foot Infectious?
+5. Is an athlete's foot infectious?

 Yes, an athlete's foot is a fungal infection that can spread through direct contact with infected skin or indirectly through contaminated surfaces such as floors, towels, or shoes.
 It's important to take precautions to prevent spreading the infection to others.

-Can pregnancy cause itching on the feet?
+6. Can pregnancy cause itching on the feet?

 Yes, pregnancy-related hormonal changes can sometimes lead to itching on the feet, especially in the later stages of pregnancy.
 This itching, known as pruritus gravidarum, is usually harmless but can be uncomfortable.
 Consulting a healthcare provider is advisable for proper management.